AojdevStudio/nextjs-starter/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Next.js Starter Kit.
+All rights reserved.

 ## 🙏 Acknowledgments